Virtual Public Engagement - Proposed Bike Lanes

 - 2nd Street – Spring Street to Byrd Street

-- 3rd Street – Broad Street to Byrd Street
+- 3rd Street – Franklin Street to Byrd Street

 - Allen Avenue - Colorado Avenue to Leigh Street